AbbyIT/Portfolio/README.md

 ## Description

-I am cresting a portfolio to showcase my skills and talent.
-The porfolio shows information about my strongest work as well as the though process behind it.
+I am creating a portfolio to showcase my skills and talent.
+The porfolio shows information about my strongest work as well as the processess behind it.
 I will be showcasing how I have applied CSS, html and Javascript in creating various projects.

 ## Installation

 The project is created in VScode by using CSS, html and Javascript.
 It has been deployed using Github.
+I have included the webpage for easy access.git

 ## Usage